IBM-Bluemix-Docs/StreamingAnalytics/connect_secure_gateway.md

 ![Job submission parameters](images/secure_gateway/SubmitParams.png)

 Once the job is submitted and appears in the Streaming Analytics console, you can proceed to the next step.
-After this job begins to run, you may see messages start to fly by in your Secure Gateway docker client.
+After this job begins to run, you may see messages start to fly by in your {{site.data.keyword.SecureGateway}} docker client.
 These are attempts by the Streaming Analytics application (TCP client) to connect to the Java application (TCP server) that is not running yet.

 ### Step 13 – Run the sample Java app to listen for connections
 {: #run_sample_java_app}

 In this step, you will again run the Java app from the samples package, but this run will not be in test mode.
 Instead, this run of the Java app will listen for remote connections from Streaming Analytics in the cloud.

 This run of the Java app needs to be performed in its own command-line session.
-Do not use the Secure Gateway client command line session for this.
+Do not use the {{site.data.keyword.SecureGateway}} client command line session for this.
 {:note .note}

 From a command line in the **StreamsIntegrationSamples/TcpServerSockets/bin** directory, run: